Trump adviser Miller grilled about Trump’s speech on Jan. 6

 Lawyers for Miller, who served as Trump’s domestic policy adviser and speechwriter, also asserted executive privilege multiple times during the session.

 A committee spokesperson declined to comment Friday.
-The New York Times earlier reported on the contents of Miller’s testimony.
+The New York Times earlier reported on Miller’s testimony.

 Miller is the latest in a series of sit-downs the committee has scored with those in Trump’s inner circle as lawmakers move closer to the former president by questioning people who were with him on the day of the attack or were his confidants in the weeks leading up to it.